 Big names in the world of European gastronomy came together in Zürich recently for the 8th edition of ChefAlps.
 These exciting chefs talked about their cooking philosophy and management styles, as well as fermentation, food waste and much more.
-This two-day conference, held in conjunction with FOOD ZURICH, gave approximately 1,100 spectators a glimpse into the lives of talented chefs working at the top of their industry.
+In total, this two-day conference hosted approximately 1,100 spectators.
+They got a glimpse into the lives of talented chefs working at the top of their industry.

 What is ChefAlps?

 For current and aspiring chefs, gastronomy enthusiasts and journalists, ChefAlps resembles a kind of TED Talks for a culinary-minded audience.
 Guest chefs from around the world are invited to present live onstage at this international cooking summit.
-While the chefs often cook on stage, and you can to watch them, you don’t get to try their food.
-Although, some chefs deliver small samples to the audience (tip: you have a better chance of getting one, if you sit in the front rows).
+Even though the chefs often cook on stage, you generally don’t get to try their food.
+Although, some chefs deliver small samples to the audience.
+(Tip: you have a better chance of getting one, if you sit in the front rows).

 Along with the guest chef presentations, a Market Hall showcases exhibitors from the food industry, such as AlpenPionier and Gents.
 You can also sign up to meet briefly with Swiss food experts as part of the “speed-dating” rounds.
 In recent years, ChefAlps has also hosted special master classes on various topics, such as wine, coffee, cocktails and chocolate.

-The official language of this event is German.
+Given that the conference took place in Zurich, the official language of the event is German.
 For the five guest chefs who did not speak German, simultaneous translation was available this year via your mobile phone.

 “The reason why ChefAlps is so interesting for me is that you can see how colleagues from around the world work with techniques that you yourself also use, but perhaps you have never seen them used in this particular way before.”Fabian Spiquel, Chef at Maison Manesse in Zürich

 The line-up of speakers for ChefAlps 2019 included the following guest chefs: